afarinnava/C-11/README.md

-# This is repor for the C++ problems from a textbook
+# This is a repor for the C++ problems from a textbook